wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-plan-direct-routing/includes/2-plan-direct-routing.md

 For each approach, you need to understand:

-- Initial and ongoing costs
+- Initial and ongoing costs.
 - The available support.
 There's a certification program for SBC devices, but not for Microsoft partners.
 You should find out what expertise your partner organization has and the support they can provide.

 ## Licensing and endpoints